What are some application tips?

 What is the press release I received (or will be receiving)?

 A press release is a written, formal announcement of your membership.
 We encourage you to distribute the release to your local newspaper, newsletter, or bulletin.
 Included with the release are instructions for distribution.

 How many chapters are there?

-We have chapters at more than 330 colleges and universities in all 50 states, the District of Columbia, and Puerto Rico.
+We have chapters at nearly 300 colleges and universities in all 50 states, the District of Columbia, and Puerto Rico.